tonqa/JustType/README.md

 Additional options
 ---------------------

-For using the syntax completion attachment view for the keyboard you need to add the following to your textView or textField:
+For adding the **attachment view** that presents suggestions for the current word you need to add the following to your textView or textField (recommended).

 ```objc
 CGRect attachmentViewFrame = CGRectMake(0, 0, self.view.size.width, <height>);